Saw IV: Plot

-An autopsy of the Jigsaw Killer reveals a wax-coated microcassette in his stomach, and Detective Mark Hoffman is called in to listen to it.
+An autopsy of the Jigsaw Killer reveals a wax-coated microcassette in his stomach.
+Detective Mark Hoffman is called in to listen to it.
 The tape promises him that "the games have just begun."
-In a mausoleum, a man named Trevor and a lawyer named Art Blank are chained to a large device.
-Trevor's eyes have been sewn shut, and Art's mouth has been sewn shut, making communication between them impossible.
+In a mausoleum, a man named Trevor and lawyer Art Blank are chained to a large device.
+Trevor's eyes and Art's mouth have been sewn shut, making communication between them impossible.
 When the device begins pulling them together, they panic, and Art eventually kills Trevor to retrieve a key from his collar.

 Meanwhile, the police discover the remains of Detective Allison Kerry.
 (Note: As depicted in Saw III) Hoffman cautions Officer Daniel Rigg for barging through an unsecured door in attempt to save Kerry.
 Hoffman is introduced to FBI Agents Peter Strahm and Lindsey Perez, who deduce that Amanda, Jigsaw's apprentice, would have needed assistance with Kerry's death, indicating that there is another apprentice.

 That evening, Rigg and Hoffman are kidnapped.
 Rigg is told that Detective Eric Matthews is in fact still alive, and is given ninety minutes to save himself.
-He is then given his first test, where he finds a sex trafficker named Brenda strapped to a device that scalps her.
-He rescues her, although he is warned not to, and Brenda later attempts to stab Rigg; Rigg subdues her and learns that Brenda was told that Rigg was there to arrest her for her crimes.
+He is then given his first test, where he finds sex trafficker Brenda strapped to a device that scalps her.
+He rescues her, despite being warned not to, and Brenda later attempts to stab Rigg; Rigg subdues her and learns that Brenda was told that Rigg was there to arrest her for her crimes.

-Strahm interrogates Jill Tuck, Jigsaw's ex-wife, who recounts Jigsaw's backstory.
-She was once pregnant with a boy named Gideon but suffered a miscarriage when Cecil, a drug addict, robbed the clinic at which she was employed and accidentally slammed a door into her stomach.
+Strahm interrogates Jill Tuck, Jigsaw's ex-wife.
+Jill reveals that she was once pregnant with a boy named Gideon but suffered a miscarriage when drug addict Cecil robbed the clinic at which she was employed and accidentally slammed a door into her stomach.

 Rigg's next test is at a motel, where he is instructed to abduct the manager, Ivan Landsness, revealed to be a serial rapist.
 Angered by seeing videos of Ivan's exploits, Rigg forces Ivan into a prearranged trap which forces him to gouge out his eyes; he fails to do it in time and the trap dismembers him.
-Rigg's next test occurs in a school where Rigg attacked a man named Rex acquitted of abusing his family, though Rigg's career was saved by Hoffman.
+Rigg's next test occurs in a school where Rigg attacked Rex, a man acquitted of abusing his family, though Rigg's career was saved by Hoffman.
 In one of the classrooms, Rigg discovers Rex and his wife, Morgan, chained back to back with a spike impaled through their bodies.
 Morgan has removed every spike but one, killing Rex and leaving herself barely alive.
 Rigg removes the final spike and gives Morgan the key to free herself from her restraints, then pulls a fire alarm and leaves.